ray-project/ray/doc/source/tune-usage.rst

 MLFlow
 ~~~~~~

 Tune also provides a default logger for `MLFlow <https://mlflow.org>`_.
 You can install MLFlow via ``pip install mlflow``.
 An example can be found `mlflow_example.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/mlflow_example.py>`__.
-Note that this currently does not artifact logging support.
+Note that this currently does not include artifact logging support.
 For this, you can use the native MLFlow APIs inside your Trainable definition.

 Uploading/Syncing
 -----------------